bcmertz/SWCD-Tools/README.md

 Export all relevant maps to PDF in the project folder.

-## Linear Analysis

-Tools to analyze linear features with respect to elevation.

-### 1. Local Minimums

-Find all of the local elevation minimums along a line.
-Uses a minimum elevation threshold to ignore small deviations in the underlying DEM data.

 ## Analyze Area

 Quality of life tools to improve some out of the box geoprocessing tools